An official army family and MWR Site

 • Army Regulation (AR) 735-17, Accounting for Library Materials, paragraph 2-8b, 28 APR 2015, requires item replacement from borrowers who lose, damage, or destroy library materials with:

-• An identical copy (example: replacing a hardcover with another hardcover of the same title) NOTE: A red sticker on the spine of certain books indicates that it is a leased title.
+• An identical copy (example: replacing a hardcover with another hardcover of the same title).
 The library will only accept identical replacements or payment for these titles.

 • A satisfactory reissue of the same item (example: replacing a hardcover with a paperback of the same title)